-- implementing an online Supplier Portal to manage the registration, sourcing and selection of suppliers which will include classification and qualification questions to support the measuring and monitoring of the percentage of ABP's key suppliers identified as high risk suppliers, as well as the percentage of high risk suppliers that have modern slavery and/or responsible procurement policies in place and reporting internally on those statistics periodically; and - implementation of the ABP Supplier Code of Conduct which sets out a clear set of ethical principles which ABP will require its suppliers to adhere to.
+- implementation of an online Supplier Portal to manage the registration, sourcing and selection of suppliers.
+The portal includes classification and qualification questions to support the measuring and monitoring of the percentage of ABP's key suppliers identified as high risk suppliers, as well as the percentage of high risk suppliers that have modern slavery and/or responsible procurement policies in place and reporting internally on those statistics periodically; and - implementation of a ABP Supplier Code of Conduct which sets out a clear set of ethical principles which ABP will require its suppliers to adhere to.

-Through the new supplier selection and onboarding process ABP asks for confirmation from its suppliers that they employ robust procedures for ensuring that slavery, forced labour and human trafficking are eliminated from their supply chain, with particular attention given to the key risk areas highlighted above.
+Through the supplier selection and onboarding process ABP asks for confirmation from its suppliers that they employ robust procedures for ensuring that slavery, forced labour and human trafficking are eliminated from their supply chain.